 - Certification in Psychoanalysis from IPTAR, New York.

 - Member of the IPA, International Psychoanalytical Association.

 - Member of the BPS, British Psychological Society .

 AFFILIATIONS - Dr. Piccolo's affiliations in New York are:

 - Certified Psychoanalyst from IPTAR – Institute for Psychoanalytic Training and Research, New York.

-- Faculty for the international "CyberLectures in Psychoanalysis" for the Contemporary Freudian Society (on-line instructor for psychologists and psychiatrists in South Korea, Taiwan and other countries).
+- Former faculty for the international "CyberLectures in Psychoanalysis" for the Contemporary Freudian Society (on-line instructor for psychologists and psychiatrists in South Korea, Taiwan and other countries).